symmy596/SurfinPy/docs/source/pvt_plot.rst

 surfinpy\.pvt_plot
 ==================

-This module is designed to generate a temperature vs pressue phase diagram.
+This module is designed to generate a temperature vs pressure phase diagram.

 .. automodule:: surfinpy.pvt_plot
     :members: